AgroKING/cs2016Project/src/com/simulator/ui/readme.md

-# `ui/` Package — Person B's Workspace
+# `ui/` Package

-> This folder is **Person B's territory**.
-Person A has set up the backend classes you'll depend on.
-This README explains what's available and how to wire everything together.
+> This README explains what's available and how to wire everything together.

 ---